axibase/atsd-use-cases/research/data-lib/eu-debt/README.md

 * [Sweden](#sweden)
 * [United Kingdom](#united-kingdom)

-Using additional EuroStat population data, this debt has been indexed by [per capita value](../eu-debt-per-capita/README.md) as well.
+Using additional Eurostat population data, this debt has been indexed by [per capita value](../eu-debt-per-capita/README.md) as well.

 ## European Union Total